 The next step is to examine their website, social media pages, and overall customer experience.
 What’s the best way to see how they treat their customers?
 By pretending you are one.
 Look for info on their websites, contact a sales rep, take a look at their support documents, and see how easy it is to sign up, then compare that process to your own company.

-How does the photography and imagery on their site compare to yours?
+How do the photography and imagery on their site compare to yours?
 Do their CTAs lead to useful, relevant content?
 Are you prompted to sign up for their email list?
 What kind of promotions do they run?
-Sign up to their newsletter, read a few blog posts, and abandon a product in the cart, to see how the company reacts.
+Sign up for their newsletter, read a few blog posts, and abandon a product in the cart, to see how the company reacts.

 Positioning and Pricing